 The first platform within the address pool (or outside it) that meets the availability threshold, is selected for traffic distribution.
 Round Robin or Failover routing logic then comes into play.

-Note: If there is only one platform in the pool, that platform will be selected 100% of the time, and round robin logic will not apply to it.
+Note: If there is only one platform in the pool, that platform is selected 100% of the time, and round robin logic will not apply to it.